Inuani/42-Exam-rank-05/README.md

 - Delegate Warlock's learnSpell, forgetSpell, and launchSpell methods to SpellBook like a true magical maestro.
 - Master TargetGenerator to create and manage ATarget objects, turning the tables on your enemies!

-Embark on this whimsical coding journey and watch as your Warlock, SpellBook, and TargetGenerator come to life, casting their hilarious magic on the world of C++!
+Embark on this whimsical coding journey and watch as your Warlock, SpellBook, and TargetGenerator come to life, casting their magic on the world of C++!